robbrobb/Hydroknecht/README.md

 <img src="https://user-images.githubusercontent.com/82802996/116688579-33512f80-a9b7-11eb-9d30-cfd7ed550966.png" width="20%">

 The shower module is the module which let the water rain down.
 It hold the water spreader.
 This module got stacked beetween the standard module and the top module.
 The
 Top module is the top that no water splashes out.
-For the smart version is the top part more important becaus it holds the electronics but an extended explanation below.
+For the smart version is the top part more important it holds the electronics but an extended explanation below.

 <img src="https://user-images.githubusercontent.com/82802996/116688827-87f4aa80-a9b7-11eb-8f5f-8d40f75160a6.png" width="20%">